mwojnars/hypertag/README.md

 Obviously, pipeline operators can be chained together, so `EXPR:FUN1:FUN2` is equivalent to `FUN2(FUN1(EXPR))`.
-The function can be given as a compound expression, so the use of `obj.fun` or similar constructs is possible.
+The function can be given as a compound expression, such that the use of `obj.fun` or similar constructs is possible.
 For example, the standard `str.upper` can be used instead of implementing a custom `upper()` function:

     'Hypertag' : str.upper : list : sorted(reverse=True)